strangelookingnerd/dogu-integration-plugin/README.md

 ## Description

-This plugin helps to integrate [Dogu](https://github.com/dogu-team/dogu) with Jenkins.
+This plugin helps to integrate Jenkins with [Dogu](https://github.com/dogu-team/dogu).

 ## Features